codepress/admin-columns/readme.txt

 Yes. **Admin Columns Pro** supports inline editing and bulk editing, so you can update titles, taxonomies, custom fields and more without leaving the list table.

+= How do I reset my column settings? =

+You can reset column settings from the column settings page by clicking "Restore columns" in the sidebar.
+This restores the default WordPress columns for that screen.
+See our [getting started guide](https://docs.admincolumns.com/category/16-getting-started/) for more details.

 = What filters and hooks can I use? =

 Developers can extend Admin Columns using many actions and filters.
 You can find the full reference here: [Hooks & Filters](https://docs.admincolumns.com/article/15-hooks-and-filters/)